National Hurricane Survival Initiative

 Source: ISO; Insurance Information Institute.

-Rank Date Location Hurricane Dollars at time of incident* Dollars in 2016*
+Rank Year Hurricane Dollars at time of incident* Dollars in 2016*

 Source: ISO; Insurance Information Institute.